ArifeenDipto/drilling-rigs-optimisation/README.md

-# Machine Learning Pipeline CLI Tool
+# Machine Learning Pipeline CLI Tool for predicting formation pressure

 This project provides a **Command-Line Interface (CLI)** tool for performing data processing, visualization, feature selection, model training, and evaluation.
 It supports a flexible YAML configuration system to streamline workflows for various machine learning models.